exercism/DEPRECATED.help.exercism.io/README.md

 * Run `npm install` to install required project dependencies.
 * Run `lineman run` while you work on writing markdown files.
 Visit the site on [localhost:8000](http://localhost:8000)

+If you need some more documentation on getting started with lineman, there's a [great tutorial](http://lineman-install.herokuapp.com/) for creating a "Hello, world" app.

 The documentation topics live in `app/pages/**/*.md`.
 Lineman regenerates the site on save, so you don't need to restart the server.

 ## Creating New Topics